What Does an Africa Safari Cost?

 - Tanzania – has over 20 National Parks which offer amazing safaris – including the world-famous Serengeti National Park as well as Mahale National Park where you can experience chimpanzees in their natural habitat.

-- East Africa – also offers an amazing wildlife experience you can add to traditional safaris – Gorilla Trekking.
+- East Africa – offers an amazing wildlife experience you can add to traditional safaris – Gorilla Trekking.
 Volcanoes National Park in Rwanda, and Bwindi Impenetrable National Park in Uganda both offer this life-changing opportunity.
-You can easily add a detour and travel to visit chimps or gorillas on your safaris to Kenya or Tanzania.
+You can easily add a detour to one of these countries and travel to visit chimps or gorillas on your safaris to Kenya or Tanzania.

 When it comes to pricing in East Africa, it is pretty middle of the road for an African safari tour, however, adding on a gorilla trekking excursion will add significantly to the cost.